emidiovaleretto/rocketseat-project-05/README.md

 # Installation

-1. Clone the repository: `git clone https://github.com/emidiovaleretto/rocketseat-project-05.git`
+1. Clone the repository: `git clone https://github.com/emidiovaleretto/rocketseat-recent-works.git`
-2. Navigate to the project directory: `cd rocketseat-project-05`
+2. Navigate to the project directory: `cd rocketseat-recent-works`

 That's it!
 There is no additional installation required for this project as it only uses HTML and CSS.